getzlab/SignatureAnalyzer/README.md

 # SignatureAnalyzer

 Automatic Relevance Determination (ARD) - NMF of mutational signature &amp; expression data.
+Designed for scalability using Pytorch to run using GPUs if available.
 * See `docs` for a more in-depth description of how to use method.

 ## Installation

+##### PIP

+`pip3 install signatureanalyzer`

 ##### Git Clone